DSP

 LZW Compression

 The algorithm behind GIF and TIFF.
-Visualize the dynamic dictionary update and sequence mapping in real time.
+Visualize the dynamic dictionary update and sequence mapping.

 // about